Palmyra: Restoration

 In response to the destruction, on 21 October 2015, Creative Commons started the New Palmyra project, an online repository of three-dimensional models representing the city's monuments; the models were generated from images gathered, and released into the public domain, by the Syrian internet advocate Bassel Khartabil between 2005 and 2012.
 Minor restorations took place; two Palmyrene funerary busts, damaged and defaced by IS, were sent off to Rome where they were restored and sent back to Syria.
 The restoration of the Lion of Al-lāt took two months and the statue was displayed on 1 October 2017; it will remain in the National Museum of Damascus.

 Regarding the restoration, the discoverer of Ebla, Paolo Matthiae, stated that: "The archaeological site of Palmyra is a vast field of ruins and only 20–30% of it is seriously damaged.
 Unfortunately these included important parts, such as the Temple of Bel, while the Arch of Triumph can be rebuilt."
 He added: "In any case, by using both traditional methods and advanced technologies, it might be possible to restore 98% of the site".

 In February 2022, following acts of restoration and rehabilitation the Afqa spring site was reopened.
 In October 2022, the Syrian Directorate-General of Antiquities and Museums and the Institute for the History of Material Culture of Russian Academy of Sciences signed an agreement to start the second and third phase of the project for restoring Arch of Triumph.
+In February 2023, Directorate General of Antiquities and Museums has finalized the study required for restoring Palmyra National Museum which was subjected to damage by ISIS terrorists in 2015.
+By May 2023, the first phase of the reconstruction and rehabilitation project of the Arch of Triumph was completed.
+In July 2023, the comprehensive restoration of Roman Theatre started.

 History

-The area had paleolithic settlements.
-In the Efqa Spring site, a Neolithic settlement existed, with stone tools dated to 7500 BC.
+The area has a rich history of human habitation, with evidence of Paleolithic settlements.
+Habitation in the area of Tell ez-Zor, dates as far back as the Prepottery Neolithic A period, with a three-unit architectural complex dating to the Prepottery Neolithic B period.
+In the Efqa Spring site, not far from the Tell, a Neolithic settlement existed, with stone tools dated to 7500 BC.
 Archaeological sounding in the tell beneath the Temple of Bel uncovered a mud-brick structure built around 2500 BC, followed by structures built during the Middle Bronze Age and Iron Age.